-Chef David Tanis took his inspiration for this simple seared duck breast from classic steak au poivre which is just steak with black peppercorns and garlic.
-The foolproof method below outlines exactly how to pan sear the duck to impart a magnificently crisp skin and a rosy medium-rare doneness.
+Chef David Tanis took inspiration for this simple seared duck breast from classic steak au poivre, which is simply rubbed with a paste of black peppercorns and garlic that is pan seared to perfection to impart the duck a magnificently crisp skin and a rosy medium-rare doneness..
+The foolproof method below outlines exactly how.
 Originally published December 5, 2013.–Renee Schettler Rossi

 What Is Gremolata?